yaipharen-punsiba/Ski-Resorts/README.md

 Although the new tweak in the latitude and longitude values are informative, it doesn't represent 100% accurate snow cover percentage.
 Thank you so much for your time in getting to learn about this project.

+## Prerequisites/Dependencies
+1. The ***Data sources settings*** to need to be changed to proper locations where the relevant files and folders (data sources) are saved/located.

 #powerquery #datamodeling #powerBI #datavisualization #dataanalysis